ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/refinfra-quick-start/environment-setup-1.md

 logout
 ```

-You might need to restart the docker service as well
+You may need to restart the docker service as well
 `**ubuntu@ip-10-0-0-164**:**~**$ sudo service docker restart`

 Then you can test your access